Haha, You Clowns

 Haha, You Clowns is an American adult animated comedy television series created by Joe Cappa for Cartoon Network's nighttime programming block Adult Swim.
-It is based on the 2023 Adult Swim Smalls short film of the same name, and is the first Small to be picked up as a full series.
+It is based on the 2023 Adult Swim Smalls series of the same name, and is the first Small to be picked up as a full series.
 The series premiered on Adult Swim on October 19, 2025, although the first episode premiered on Adult Swim's YouTube channel two weeks prior on October 7, 2025.
+In December 2025, the series was renewed for a second and third season.

 Premise

 Tom Campbell is a local weatherman who lives in a big house with his three sons: Tristan, Preston, and Duncan.
-While Tom tries to get over the death of his beloved wife, his sons are always there to keep him grounded.
+While Tom is still grieving the death of his beloved wife, his sons are always there to keep him grounded.